add0794/add0794.github.io/projects.md

 ## Text-to-Morse Code Converter Project

 This [project](https://github.com/add0794/text-to-morse-code-converter) uses web scraping to build and verify a text-to-Morse code converter.
 It leverages Selenium to scrape the Morse code alphabet from [this website](https://morsedecoder.com/) and uses the data to generate a dictionary-based conversion.
 The program compares this output against a second message created by directly inputting text into the website’s field and retrieving the resulting Morse code.
 This approach highlights the power of web scraping in automating data collection and testing for accuracy.
 The project also demonstrates Morse code's historical importance and modern programming applications in verifying message integrity.

+---

+# Flask Web Development

+## Book Library Project

+This [project](https://github.com/add0794/flask-sqlalchemy-library) uses flask-sqlalchemy to create a library of your favorite books.
+You can easily add, edit, and delete at your convenience.
+By rating your books, you can conduct SQL queries or analyze the library with pandas and matplotlib.
+Unhappy with the library?
+Clear the table with ease.
+Want the library's data?
+Download it as a JSON file.
+Having a library has never been easier.